-The Corps has determined that the Preferred Alternative may affect, but is not likely to adversely affect any of the federally listed species known to occur within the project area, which includes Florida panther, Cape Sable Seaside Sparrow, Eastern Indigo Snake, Deltoid spurge, Garber's spurge, Small's Milkpea, and Tiny polygala.
-The effects to species based on the Preferred Alternative are discussed in the Biological Assessment, which is located in Appendix A of this EA.
+The Corps has determined that the Preferred Alternative may affect, but is not likely to adversely affect any of the federally listed species known to occur within the project area, which includes Florida panther, Cape Sable Seaside Sparrow, Eastern Indigo Snake and Florida Bonneted bat.
+The effects on species based on the Preferred Alternative are discussed in the Biological Assessment, which is located in Appendix A of this EA.
+At the recommendation of FWS, the Corps has added the Florida Bonneted Bat to the MANLAA determination for future projects.

 All monitoring and survey of endangered species onsite will be conducted in accordance with survey protocol from the USFWS South Florida Ecological Services Office.
 The Corps began informal consultation in May of 2015 with the USFWS on the proposed table of potentially present listed species in Miami-Dade County.
 In October 2015, the Service re-considered the list, including a few additional listings.
+On March 30, 2016, the Service concurred with the Corps' determinations.